 Students may elect to participate in an academic program leading to a Leadership Minor or participate in the Leadership Certification program.
+A major in Leadership Studies can be obtained through the Committee Plan Major.
 Through a combination of course work and experiential learning opportunities, students will learn leadership theory and apply it in "real-world" situations.
 Leadership training is also available to individuals and campus organizations.